YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The transplant also goes through a normal shedding phase later.
 Many transplanted hairs shed while the follicle remains in the scalp.
 Early appearance is therefore not a reliable final judgment of growth, density, or survival.

 Another problem is comparison.
-One patient may have tiny dry crusts.
+One person may have tiny dry crusts.
 Another may have more redness.
 Another may shed visible hairs earlier.
 These differences can come from skin type, graft size, washing, density, hair caliber, and how the scalp reacts to surgery.
-A photo from another patient is not a medical standard for your own healing.
+A photo from someone else is not a medical standard for your own healing.

 By the time grafts should be more secure, the scalp should usually be moving toward calmer healing.
 Mild redness, light itching, and crusting can still happen, but the direction should be improving rather than getting worse.